varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

 vcl_pass
   Called upon entering pass mode.
 In this mode, the request is passed on to the backend, and the backend's response is passed on to the client, but is not entered into the cache.
-Subsequent requests sub‐ mitted over the same client connection are handled normally.
+Subsequent requests submitted over the same client connection are handled normally.

   The vcl_pass subroutine may terminate with calling return() with one of the following keywords: